open-telemetry/opentelemetry-go/log/DESIGN.md

 ## Background

-The key challenge is to create a well-performant API compliant with the specification.
+The key challenge is to create a performant API compliant with the [specification](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/) with an intuitive and user friendly design.
 Performance is seen as one of the most important characteristics of logging libraries in Go.

 ## Design